William Singe

-Liam Anthony "William" Singe (born 2 July 1992) is a Māori YouTuber, singer, songwriter, and record producer.
-He is most notable for his online videos on YouTube and Facebook.
+Liam Anthony "William" Singe (born 2 July 1992) is a New Zealand YouTuber, singer, songwriter, and record producer.

 Singe started his career as a member of The Collective, an Australian boy band which was formed during the fourth season of The X Factor Australia in 2012, finishing in third place.
 The Collective subsequently signed with Sony Music Australia and released seven singles and a self-titled album.
 They disbanded after Singe left the group in 2015.

-In 2014 and 2015, Singe recorded numerous R&B, pop, reggae, hip-hop and rap covers in his bedroom.
-In less than a year, he accumulated over two million Facebook fans, reached a number one position on Spotify, 20 million Spotify streams, and earned more than 500 million video views and 2.6 million subscribers on YouTube.
+In 2014 and 2015, Singe recorded R&B, pop, reggae, hip-hop and rap covers in his bedroom.
+He accumulated over two million Facebook fans, reached a number one position on Spotify, 20 million Spotify streams, and had more than 500 million video views and 2.6 million subscribers on YouTube.

 Early life

 William Singe was born in Gisborne, New Zealand, and raised in Forestville, aka 'Forry', a suburb of northern Sydney.
-He is of Māori descent.
+He is paternally of Māori descent.
 He began recording music as a child, drawing inspiration from his father, a singer and songwriter from the Ngāti Porou Māori tribe.
 Singe was a student at St Augustine's College in Brookvale and worked as a bank teller at the Commonwealth Bank in Dee Why.